I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Experiments

 \subsection{Comparison}

-\paragraph{Results.} As shown in Table~\ref{tab:comparison}, I'm-HOI performs consistently better than baselines on multiple datasets, especially on IMHD$^2$ which is characterized by fast interaction motions with a huge margin around 15$cm$.
-We visualize qualitative results in Figure~\ref{fig:comparison}, I'm-HOI captures better human-object spatial arrangements including both relative pose and position.
+\paragraph{Results.} As shown in Table~\ref{tab:comparison}, I'm-HOI consistently outperforms the baselines on several datasets, especially on IMHD$^2$ which is characterized by fast interaction motions, with a large margin around 15$cm$.
+We visualize qualitative results in Figure~\ref{fig:comparison}, I'm-HOI captures better human-object spatial arrangements, including both relative pose and position.
 In addition, our approach shows better robustness than baselines under severe occlusions.

-\paragraph{Generalization.} In order to validate the generalization ability, we apply purely optimization-based method PHOSA~\cite{zhang2020phosa}, learning-and-optimization methods CHORE\cite{xie2022chore}, VisTracker\cite{xie2023vistracker} and our approach trained on BEHAVE\cite{bhatnagar22behave} and InterCap\cite{huang2022intercap} dataset to HODome\cite{zhang2023neuraldome} and CHAIRS\cite{jiang2023fullbody} dataset.
-As shown in Table~\ref{tab:generalization}, I'm-HOI generalizes better than baselines by a large margin and achieves more balanced performance between per-frame and sequential results.
-The illustration of Figure~\ref{fig:comparison} demonstrates the adaptability to diverse scenarios of I'm-HOI can adapt to various scene backgrounds and objects.
+\paragraph{Generalization.} To assess the generalization capabilities, we evaluate the performance of purely optimization-based method PHOSA~\cite{zhang2020phosa}, learning-and-optimization methods CHORE\cite{xie2022chore} and VisTracker\cite{xie2023vistracker}, as well as our proposed approach trained on BEHAVE\cite{bhatnagar22behave} and InterCap\cite{huang2022intercap}, across HODome\cite{zhang2023neuraldome} and CHAIRS\cite{jiang2023fullbody}.
+As shown in Table~\ref{tab:generalization}, I'm-HOI generalizes better than the baselines by a large margin and achieves more balanced performance between per-frame and sequential results.
+Furthermore, Figure~\ref{fig:comparison} demonstrates the adaptability to diverse scenarios of I'm-HOI.

 \paragraph{Runtime Cost.} We conduct a comparative analysis of the inference efficiency across different methods using a specific sequence from InterCap dataset~\cite{huang2022intercap}.
-As a purely optimization-based framework, PHOSA~\cite{zhang2020phosa} takes the longest inference time which is around 2 minutes per frame.
-CHORE~\cite{xie2022chore} speeds up to 1 minute per frame and VisTracker~\cite{xie2023vistracker} reduces the time cost to 20$s$.
-I'm-HOI, however, needs only around 0.5 seconds per frame with the full pipeline.
-The efficiency can be further improved if the optional optimization module could lead to additional enhancements in efficiency.
+Among the methods evaluated, the purely optimization-based framework PHOSA~\cite{zhang2020phosa} takes the longest inference time which is approximately 2 minutes per frame.
+CHORE~\cite{xie2022chore} speeds up to 1 minute per frame, while VisTracker~\cite{xie2023vistracker} further reduces the time cost to 20 seconds.
+Notably, I'm-HOI requires only about 0.5 seconds per frame for the complete pipeline.
+It is worth mentioning that omitting the optional optimization module could lead to additional enhancements in efficiency.